News & Notes on Purdue Athletics.

-Purdue head wrestling coach Scott Hinkel filled out his staff on Friday, May 4, hiring former Boilermaker standout Chris Fleeger as an assistant coach.
-Fleeger was a three-time All-American for the Boilermakers and most recently was the head coach at Darton College in Albany, Ga.
+Former Boilermaker standout Chris Fleeger is in his second season as an assistant coach.
+Fleeger was a three-time All-American for Purdue and most recently was the head coach at Darton College in Albany, Ga.

 "It's exciting to bring one of your own back," said Purdue wrestling head coach Hinkel.
 "You can't put a price tag on someone who wants to be here, and Chris really wants to be here.
 It's not a job for him, it's a passion, it's an opportunity and it's a chance for him to come home.
 This is where he wants to be."